defshef/defshef12/README.md

 # (def shef 12)

-A mostly self-guided workshop to get to grips with ClojureScript.
+A hopefully self-guided workshop to get to grips with ClojureScript.

 We'll be building an implementation of [TodoMVC](https://github.com/tastejs/todomvc/blob/master/app-spec.md) using [figwheel](https://github.com/bhauman/lein-figwheel) and [Reagent](http://holmsand.github.io/reagent/).